varabyte/kobweb/README.md

 val InvertButtonVariant = ButtonStyle.addVariant("invert") { /* ... */ }
 ```

-This wasn't mentioned earlier, but you can pass variants into the `ComponentStyle.toModifier(...)` method.
-If done, it
-will apply both of them.
+The `ComponentStyle.toModifier(...)` method, mentioned earlier, optionally takes a variant parameter.
+When passed in,
+both styles will be applied.
+For example, `ButtonStyle.toModifier(OutlineButtonVariant)` will create a modifier for
+styling your element with both the button base style and outline style combined.

 ***Note:** Using a variant that was created from a different style will have no effect.
+In other words,
-We tried to use generics as a
+`LinkStyle.toModifier(OutlineButtonVariant)` will ignore the button style.
+We tried to use generics as a fancy way to
-fancy way to enforce this at compile time but ran into limitations with the Compose compiler (see
+enforce this at compile time but ran into limitations with the Compose compiler (see
 [Web Comopse bug #1333](https://github.com/JetBrains/compose-jb/issues/1333)).
-We may revisit this API design later if resolved.*
+We may revisit this API design later if
+resolved, but until then, don't do that!*

 So bringing it all together, you should write code that looks something like this: